 Current research is showing that pain is influenced by many factors including biological, psychological and social inputs.
 That means there isn’t just one contributor to pain, and there isn’t just one possible solution for management and change.

 Multi-modal treatments like combining manual therapy, activity, and information can be more effective for long-term change and management of pain.
 Making a plan to coordinate more than one type of treatment is a good way to reach your goals.

 Injury, Rehabilitation, Mobility

-Minor injuries like sprains and strains are self-limiting and will go away with time and conservative management.
+Minor injuries like sprains and strains are often self-limiting and will go away with time and conservative management.
 With injuries that require compensation, other parts of our bodies can also be affected.

 More significant injuries can take more time, and may initially be more concerning because the amount of swelling and stiffness present isn't always indicative of the extent of tissue damage that has occurred.
 A proper diagnosis can be helpful with recovery.